 In our closet, I use bins to hold, belts, small luggage items, purses, bathing suits, and other small accessories.

-13. Make pants easy to access with a simple built-in.
+13. Make pants easy to access with a simple closet organization built-in.

 One thing I’ve realized is that the easier I can make an organizing system for my family, the more likely they will be to stick with it!

-I loved the pants organizer that we installed in our master closet in our last house for just that reason.
+I loved the pants organizer that we installed in the primary closet in our last house for just that reason.
 It was easy to slide pants on and off the bars without messing with hanger or worrying about folding them correctly.

 The pants stayed unwrinkled and crease-free, so I did less ironing too!